Visiting Artist Series

 - In 2010, Brian Dennehy discussed the impact of the law and legal representation on his career as an internationally renowned stage, movie, and television actor with Professor Margit Livingston..
 Also in 2010, Bernard Maisner, internationally renowned artist, calligrapher and fine stationer, discussed legal issues impacting him as an artist and small businessman with Professor Livingston.
 To view the discussion with Bernard Maisner, please click here.

-- On Tuesday, April 10, 2012, Reginald Lawrence (Shepsu Aakhu) will discuss the legal issues that he has faced in his multi-dimensional career as a playwright, producer, director, and arts educator.
-In particular, he will focus on the life cycle of a theatrical production from dealing with authors to hiring actors, directors, and crew to mounting the finished production.
-He will share his perspective on legal questions related to collaboration, intellectual property, and production credit.
-Leading Chicago arts lawyer David Adler will join in the conversation, and Professor Margit Livingston will moderate.
+- In 2012, Reginald Lawrence discussed the legal issues that he faced in his multi-dimensional career as a playwright, producer, director, and arts educator.
+He focused on the life cycle of a theatrical production from dealing with authors to hiring actors, directors, and crew to mounting the finished production.
+He shared his perspective on legal questions related to collaboration, intellectual property, and production credit.